nearaman/codenanshu-2/content/blog/what-are-the-best-js-library-for-rest-api-testing/index.md

 [![Alt Text](https://res.cloudinary.com/practicaldev/image/fetch/s--2upknhTW--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/7jb6vm9fbbljuzkd6q4w.png)](https://res.cloudinary.com/practicaldev/image/fetch/s--2upknhTW--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/7jb6vm9fbbljuzkd6q4w.png)

 So there you go using SuperTest, Mocha, Chai, and Mochawesome we can create an API test automation framework in JavaScript.
-Note: There are many other alternatives that can be used for these libraries or frameworks, however, for this [tutorial series](https://www.youtube.com/watch?v=ZSVw3TyZur4&list=PL6AdzyjjD5HDR2kNRU2dA1C8ydXRAaaBV&ab_channel=AutomationBro) this is what we will be using.
+Note: There are many other alternatives that can be used for these libraries or frameworks, however, for this [tutorials series](https://www.youtube.com/watch?v=ZSVw3TyZur4&list=PL6AdzyjjD5HDR2kNRU2dA1C8ydXRAaaBV&ab_channel=AutomationBro) this is what we will be using.

 ---